RT Cunningham

 I fill my time with a variety of entertainment.
 The only daily entertainment I enjoy is listening to music.
 Although I have over 2,800 MP3 files in my music collection, my collection is eclectic.
 Very little of my music is from this decade.
 I don't like songs with explicit lyrics.

-I watch movies on occasion, but I avoid television series.
+I watch movies on occasion, but I avoid video series.
 Once I get hooked on a series, I have to watch every episode until the series is over.
 I probably spend far more time watching YouTube videos than anything else.
 Many of those are podcasts.

 I will sometimes play card games on my phone.
 There are only a couple that I like to play.
 The first game is named "Tong-Its" and the second is called "Solitaire".
 I use them simply to pass the time when I have absolutely nothing else to do.